Speaking Engagements

 Featured Keynotes and Workshops

-Perfectionism, Burnout, and Organizational Culture
+Perfectionism, Over-Responsibility, and the Cost to Organizational Culture

-• leadership and executive retreats
+• Leadership and executive retreats

-• corporate wellness and professional development programs
+• Healthcare and clinical programs

-• healthcare and education settings
+• Education and academic settings

-• curated masterminds and high-impact events
+• Curated masterminds and high-impact gatherings

 Each engagement is shaped with attention to the audience and organizational context.